-During the year, Bahrain Bourse in cooperation with the Central Bank of Bahrain (CBB) launched the sukukbased Murabaha service to banks and corporates which is provided through the utilization of Sharia'a-compliant liara stood at BD 212.80 million compared to Sukuk, as the underlying asset for all BD 286.41 million in 2019, decreasing the Murabaha transactions.
-The launch by 25.70% YoY, whereas the volume of the service goes in line with BHB's efforts to enhance the diversification of its services by providing new Shariahcompliant financing solutions and alternative investment options to meet the requirements of a broader range of institutional and individual investors.
+During the year, Bahrain Bourse in cooperation with the Central Bank of Bahrain (CBB) launched the sukukbased Murabaha service to banks and corporates which is provided through the utilization of Sharia'a-compliant liara efforts to enhance the diversification of its services by providing new Shariahcompliant financing solutions and alternative investment options to meet the requirements of a broader range of institutional and individual investors.
 Since the launch of the Murabaha service, a total of eight banks initiated roll-out of the Murabaha services to its underlying client base which includes: Al Baraka Banking Group, Al Baraka Islamic Bank, NBB, Bahrain Islamic Bank, Al Salam Bank-Bahrain, Khaleeji Commercial Bank, National Bank of Kuwait, and SICO.